-To conform to the scale of the Capitol, the Senate Office Building rises only three stories above ground on its Constitution Avenue side.
+To conform to the scale of the Capitol, the Senate Office Building was designed to rise only three stories above ground on its Constitution Avenue side.
 Due to the steep slope of its side streets, it is five stories above ground facing C Street.
-The architects similarly kept the design of the office building simple, to avoid any detraction from the Capitol.
+Although richly decorated with classical elements, the architects designed the office building to avoid any detraction from the Capitol.
 The exterior of the building is lined with a colonnade of Doric columns and faced with white marble and limestone.
-The new office building was equipped with all of the modern conveniences of its era, including a forced-air ventilation system, steam heat, electricity, telephones, elevators, a post office, and telegraph office.
+On the inside, the new office building was equipped with all of the modern conveniences of its era, including a forced-air ventilation system, steam heat, electricity, telephones, elevators, and a post office and telegraph office.

-With the addition of a third building in 1982 (the Hart Senate Office Building), suites in the Russell Building could be combined to accommodate the increased staff of individual senators.
+With the addition of a third Senate office building in 1982 (the Hart Senate Office Building), suites in the Russell Building were combined to accommodate the increased staff of individual senators.
 Modern suites string together what had once been several separate offices, and the rooms have been renumbered accordingly.
-Today 36 senators and 5 committees occupy space in the Russell Building, which in 1958 housed 96 senators and 10 committees.
+Today 33 senators and 5 committees occupy space in the Russell Building, which in 1958 housed 96 senators and 10 committees.

 Among the senators who had offices in the Russell Building were five who went on to serve as president of the United States: Warren G. Harding, Harry S. Truman, John F. Kennedy, Lyndon B. Johnson, and Richard M. Nixon.
 The last office of each of these senators is now marked with a commemorative plaque.
 Kennedy announced his presidential candidacy in the Caucus Room.
 The Russell Building also became familiar to moviegoers as the setting for such classic Hollywood films as Mr. Smith Goes to Washington (1939) and Advise and Consent (1962).

 Senator Richard B. Russell